 Executive Director, Energy

 Colonel Todd Cheney (USAF, Retired) recently ended an outstanding military career that included such diverse positions as the Director, Customer Operations (DLA-Energy); Chief, Joint Petroleum Office (Pentagon); Mission Support Deputy Commander (379thExpeditionary Mission Support Group, Qatar); and Division Chief, Deployment & Distribution Operations Center (United States Transportation Command, Scott AFB, IL)

-In his current role at DGCI, Col. Cheney provides operational management oversight for a contract portfolio valued at more than 100 million dollars; cultivates new business opportunities; drafts and reviews business proposals; develops strategic plans to increase global energy capacity and contract awards.
+In his current role at DGCI Col. Cheney, provides operational management for contract portfolio valued more than 100 million dollars.
+In addition, he cultivates new business opportunities, reviews business proposals, and develops strategic plans to increase global energy capacity.

 Col. Cheney holds a Master of Science in Human Resource Management and a Bachelor of Science in Mathematics.